iqlusioninc/yubikey.rs/README.md

 ## License

-**yubikey-piv.rs** is a fork of and originally a mechanical translation from Yubico's [yubico-piv-tool], a C library/CLI program.
+**yubikey.rs** is a fork of and originally a mechanical translation from Yubico's [yubico-piv-tool], a C library/CLI program.
 The original library was licensed under a [2-Clause BSD License][BSDL], which this library inherits as a derived work.